xone4/NexusAI-Cognitive-Lab/README.md

     *   **Real-time Audio Processor:** The system now supports natural, low-latency voice conversations through the integration of Gemini's Live API.
     *   **Voice Synthesis:** The AI can generate spoken responses for its synthesized answers using advanced Text-to-Speech (TTS) models.
     *   **Video Generation Agent (Video Forge):** The system now includes a dedicated "Video Forge" module that integrates Google's Veo model, allowing the AI to transform textual descriptions into dynamic video content.
+    *   **Real-time Video Stream Analyzer:** The core infrastructure for multi-modal video conversations is now in place.
+The system can initiate a video session, access the user's camera, and is ready for real-time frame analysis.
 *   **Future Work:**
-    *   **Real-time Video Stream Analyzer:** Enable the AI to process live camera feeds by sending sequential image frames to the Live API, allowing it to identify objects, describe scenes, and understand visual context.
+    *   **Implement Frame Streaming Logic:** Add the client-side logic to capture frames from the live video feed and stream them to the Gemini Live API for real-time visual analysis.
     *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.

 ---